lsst-sqre/sqr-001/README.rst

-001: GitLFS Architecture Note
+001: Git LFS Architecture Note
 =============================

-This is a SQuaRE Technical Note describing the architecture of the GitLFS service implementation.
+This is a SQuaRE Technical Note describing the architecture of the `Git LFS <https://git-lfs.github.com/>` service implementation.
 For actual documentation on deployment, as well as the source code involved in standing up this service, consult the repositories.